 #4 Free Starfall

 Check out the classic Starfall.com website.
 There are lots of great interactive educational games there.
 They do offer a paid subscription for more content.
 But the free content is still very good.
 Both my children have used the free site and loved it.

 #5 Thrift Stores, Kijiji/Craigslist, and Garage sales

 This is a biggie!
 I have gotten so many awesome deals during garage sale season, or at the local thrift store.
 Things that usually sell for $20 or $30 for $1.99, $5, 50 cents.

-I also check for things on Kijiji before I pay full price.
-I have heard Craigslist is good in other cities, but its not popular where I live.
+I also check for things on Kijiji before I pay the full price.
+I have heard Craigslist is good in other cities, but it’s not popular where I live.
 But check both and see what works best where you live.

 Don’t be afraid to barter a little.
 People at garage sales and on Kijiji often up their prices because they expect to have people barter with them a little.
-If someone has several items for sale that you want, try and get a deal for buying it all together.
+If someone has several items for sale that you want, try and get a deal for buying it altogether.

 Know your prices and keep your eyes open and you will be amazing what kind of treasures you can find.

 #6 Join Swagbucks

 Check out Swagbucks.
 It’s a search page/bar that rewards you with points while you search.
 Then once you collect enough points, you can exchange them for gift cards.
 I usually pick Amazon cards.
 I have earned hundreds of dollars doing this.